The Fascinating

 Aluminum Composite Panels (ACPs) were first introduced in Germany, combining aluminum’s durability with a lightweight core, leading to versatile applications in modern architecture.

-Sustainability emerged as a central theme in architectural design, and cladding systems were no exception.
-Manufacturers began incorporating recyclable materials and exploring energy-efficient solutions.
-Green building certifications, such as LEED (Leadership in Energy and Environmental Design), encouraged architects to choose systems like aluminum panels for their recyclability and low maintenance.
+Sustainability became key in architectural design, with cladding systems adopting recyclable materials and energy-efficient solutions.
+Certifications like LEED promoted aluminum panels for their recyclability and low maintenance.

 Basics and Functions of Architectural Cladding